15 recycling centres are open for you to take waste and recycling. On Friday 10 July, the remaining 6 recycling centres will reopen. These include:

 There are a number of ways you can help support your collection crews:

 To help reduce the amount of rubbish going in your waste collections, we’ve pulled together some handy tips and ideas to save items from the bin.
-Find out how you can reduce your waste at home.

 If you have garden waste to get rid of, you can always try home composting.
 It’s a great alternative and there are many ways to get started.

-If you use a private company or contractor to dispose of your waste, please keep a safe distance apart from other people and ensure they will dispose of your waste responsibly.
+If you use a private company or contractor to dispose of your waste, please keep a safe distance from other people and ensure they will dispose of your waste responsibly.

 Do not visit a recycling centre if you are shielding, self-isolating or showing any symptoms of coronavirus (COVID-19).
 For more information please check the latest government guidance.